practicalseries/Mastering-GitHHub/README.md

                         </td>
                         <td width="600">
 <h2>Learn how to use GitHub</h2>
-<p>[GitHub](https://GitHub.com/) is a cloud-based platform used by software developers to store, share, and collaborate on software projects using Git.
+<p><a href="https://github.com/">GitHub</a> is a cloud-based platform used by software developers to store, share, and collaborate on software projects using Git.
 It acts as a central hub for managing code repositories, tracking changes, and facilitating collaboration  .</p>

 <p>GitHub is the platform of choice for version controlled software development.
 This website will take you through everything you need to know about GitHub.</p>
                         </td>